The 15 Critical Risks of High-Ticket Buying & How to Solve Them

 The Risk: Many stores operate on a "Just-In-Time" model.
 They list items as "In Stock" when the manufacturer actually has one unit left that five retailers are fighting over.

 The Risk: High-ticket items have serialized warranties.
 If you buy from an unauthorized dealer, the manufacturer will void the warranty.
-Furthermore, warranties often die at the US border.
+Furthermore, many warranties die at the US border.

 The Risk: Buying a high-performance system only to realize your home's electrical panel is maxed out, requiring a $2,000+ upgrade.